cysouw/diathesis/text/c08_preverbs.md

 ### [ PN | NA ] Preverb reversed conversive+reflexive loss

 With the addition of the prefix, the verbs in this section lose their reflexive pronoun, like with *sich schämen* 'to be ashamed' [@next a] to *beschämen* 'to shame' [@next c].
 Further note that the causer of the transitive is expressed as a governed preposition [@next b].
-So, there is both a 'reversed' conversive and a 'reversed' reflexive marking in these diatheses.
+So, there is both a "reversed" conversive and a "reversed" reflexive marking in these diatheses.

 ::: ex
 a.
 Ich schäme mich für meine Taten.